Thorpe Animal Hospital

 WELCOME TO THORPE ANIMAL HOSPITAL!

 We are a full service animal hospital providing comprehensive healthcare services to pets in Lapeer and the surrounding areas.
-Our veterinarian offers a wide variety of medical, surgical and dental services in our veterinary clinic.
+Our veterinarians offers a wide variety of medical, surgical and dental services in our veterinary clinic.
 We provide complete care for our patients.

 Our veterinary hospital is well equipped with advanced equipment and technologies to provide the highest standard of care for your pet.
 Our facility has the equipment to provide comprehensive in house testing for accurate diagnosis, x-ray, surgical suite, dental suite, pharmacy, laser therapy, laser surgery and more.